syhily/yufan.me/README.md

 The comment system is leverage the [Artalk](https://artalk.js.org), a self-hosted comment system.
 You should host it on your own machine.

-## TODO Checklist
+## Short-Term TODO Checklist

+- [ ] Move the S3 uploader as a separate npm package.
+Use OpenDAL.
+- [ ] Move comments into the new Astro content layer.
 - [ ] Check article grammar errors by using ChatGPT.
 Remain **54** posts.
 - [ ] Add music to the articles.
 Remain **54** posts.

+## Long-Term TODO Checklist

+- [ ] Use self-developed comment solution.
+  - [ ] Support modification after commenting in 60 minutes even if you have refreshed the page.
+  - [ ] Support login into the blog for managing the comments.
 - [ ] Slide share components integration.

-### Comments TODO Checklist

-- [ ] Support modification after commenting in 60 minutes even if you have refreshed the page.
-- [ ] Use self-developed duoshuo as the comment's solution.

-### Long-Term Goals

 - [ ] Add han.js support for better typography.
 - [ ] Drop bootstrap, in favor of tailwind css.